scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Clicking on a snippet name in the submenu triggers its insertion into the current cell in the notebook.
 The nested menu hierarchy serves well the user who is familiar with the content of the snippet libraries.

-Like most other snippet extnesions for Jupyter Notebook and JupyterLab, the jupyterlab-snippets externsion does not support tab stops nor tab triggers.
+Like most other snippet extnesions for Jupyter Notebook and JupyterLab, the jupyterlab-snippets extension does not support tab stops nor tab triggers.
 These are common features of snippet libraries for most text editors and IDEs that accelerate the editing of parameter values in snippets.
-The tab stops are particularly valuable because they direct the user to sites that may need changes in their parameter values and they guide the user to all of the site to ensure that none are overlooked.
+The tab stops are particularly valuable because they direct the user to sites that may need changes in their parameter values, and they guide the user to all of the site to ensure that none are overlooked.
 The overlooking of parameter values that require changing can be a major source of bugs.
 The tab triggers are also often mirrored, so a change at one instance of the same parameter will be propagate automatically to other identical instances of the parameter.
-To compensate for the lack of tab triggers, we inlcude a second copy of the code in the same snippet but in a comment and with the tab triggers marked with curly braces and numbers (Figure :ref:`compareSnips`).
+To compensate for the lack of tab triggers, we include a second copy of the code in the same snippet but in a comment and with the tab triggers marked with curly braces and numbers (Figure :ref:`compareSnips`).
 The user uses the code in the comment to direct their editing of the active code.
 The user can delete the commented out comment when they have finished editing.
 Separate versions of the libraries were made with commented out code.